Colorado Springs Utilities Electric Meter Specialist in Colorado Springs, Colorado

 Experience working with single-phase metering and three-phase metering, and working on transformer-rated meters

-Experience working on energized circuits in a safe manner so as not to interrupt continuous service to customers
+Experience safely working on energized circuits so as not to interrupt continuous service to customers

 Experience with analyzing, testing, and programming electric meters to meet specifications

 Possession of a valid, unrestricted driver's license is required for this position, as this position requires operating a Colorado Springs Utilities-owned vehicle.

 One of the largest four-service public utilities in the nation (over 500,000 customers)